robkaandorp/backup-mongodb-to-s3/README.md

-# backup-mongodb-to-s3
+# docker-backup-mongodb-to-s3
-The script in this image allows you to backup a mongo database to an AWS S3 bucket.
+This folder is the base for a docker image which allows you to backup a mongo database to an AWS S3 bucket.